 Don’t have tags or your pet microchipped?
 Check out Emancipet’s Tag It Tuesday and microchip programs here.

 When it’s warm outside, conditions are perfect for increased bug activity.
 That means during the summer months, pets are subject to all kinds insect bites and infections.
 Make sure to use a flea treatment for your pet.
 Your vet can help determine which type of medication works best for your pet’s age and overall health.
 If your pet spends a lot of time outside during the summer, routinely bathe them and wash their bedding to ensure no flea friends have made their way inside.

 Another pesky parasite is the tick.
 Ticks feed on the blood of animals and can be hard to detect on dark-coated pets, or pets with thick, dense coats.
 Frequent inspections that include combing your pet’s hair and checking their paws, will help you stay on top of any bites that may occur.

 Mosquitoes are most concerning to pet owners because they can carry infected larvae which can turn into heartworms Heartworms can be detrimental to your pet’s health, and even deadly.
 Be sure to ask your vet about which heartworm preventive is best for your pet.

-The summer is a time to celebrate beautiful weather (although sometimes it’s a little much for us Texas folks), try new outdoor activities, and include your pet in the fun.
+The summer is a time to celebrate beautiful weather, try new outdoor activities, and include your pet in the fun.
 As long as you keep your furry friend’s health and safety top of mind, you’ll both shine this season!

 For more helpful information on keeping your pet safe, be sure to check out Emancipet’s resource page.